-Rosalind is an expert in perinatal therapy and support, having cared for people for more than 35 years across the health industry.
+Rosalind is an expert in perinatal therapy and support, having cared for pregnant women throughout her 40-year practice.
 Before practicing as a health and clinical psychologist, Rosalind trained and worked as a registered nurse and midwife.
-She has worked in major teaching hospitals, community mental health organisations and in private practice.
+She has worked in major teaching hospitals and community mental health organisations, and in private practice.

 Let family, close friends and your GP or obstetrician know what you are going through early.
 They will become an invaluable support and your doctors first concern will be to make sure you are ok.
 Many new mothers, even those with severe symptoms, hide what they are going through for fear of judgment, or from unfounded fears that their babies may be taken off them.
 This will not happen.
 Trust that things will get better.
 Know that these feelings do not make you a bad mother.
 With a strong and professional team around, you and your baby will feel supported and safe.